Professor of Flute and Head Department of Woodwind, University of

 Visiting Professor, Conservatory of Music, Shanghai, China

-National and International Touring for Musica Viva Australia, Australian Broadcasting
+National and International Touring: Musica Viva Australia, Australian Broadcasting

 Corporation and the Australian Department of Foreign Affairs

-Michael Scott is a leading exponent of the French School of Flute playing, having studied with Jean-Pierre Rampal and Gaston Crunelle at the Conservatoire National Superieur de Musique, Paris.
-Crunelle was a pupil of Phillipe Gaubert, who was in turn a pupil of Paul Taffanel, founders of the French School of Flute playing.
+Michael Scott is a leading exponent of the French Style of Flute playing, having studied with Jean-Pierre Rampal and Gaston Crunelle at the Conservatoire National Superieur de Musique, Paris.
+Crunelle was a pupil of Phillipe Gaubert.
+He in turn was a pupil of Paul Taffanel, both of whom were founders of the French School of Flute playing.